 In order for residents to have input on where public art purchased by the City should be located, Ordinance No. D-2409-18 established a Public Art Advisory Committee on February 19, 2018.
 This Committee consults with and advises the Mayor on where new public art should be located within the City.
 The recommendations of this Committee are advisory only, and the Mayor retains full and final authority to designate where public art will be located.

-Each Common Council member appointed one citizen from their district to serve on the Public Art Advisory Committee for a term of two (2) years.
+Each member of the Common Council is responsible for appointing one citizen from their district to serve a 2-year term on the Public Art Advisory Committee.

 Public Art Intake Forms Reviewed by the Committee

 at 7:00 p.m.